General Auguste-Jean-Gabriel de Caulaincourt

 Place of Death: Borodino, Russia

-Arc de Triomphe: East
+Arc de Triomphe: CAULAINCOURT on the east pillar

-The younger brother of Armand-Augustin-Louis Caulaincourt, Caulaincourt was a talented cavalry officer.
-Volunteering to join a cuirassier regiment in early 1792, he served in the Army of the Center and then Army of the Moselle before going on leave in April of 1793.
-By 1795 he had returned to duty as a sous-lieutenant and aide-de-camp to General d'Aubert-Dubayet.
-With the Army of the Coasts of Cherbourg, in August he joined the 12th Dragoons, and then in January of hte next year was promoted to lieutenant in the 1st Carabiniers.
-Transferred to the Army of the Sambre and Meuse, he was promoted to captain with the 21st Dragoons in January of 1797.
-Around this time, fighting at Vedolago he captured 400 enemy soldiers with only 40 dragoons.
+Born into a noble family, Auguste Jean Gabriel de Caulaincourt was the younger brother of Armand Augustin Louis Caulaincourt.
+In early 1792 he volunteered to join the 8th Cavalry and he went on to serve in the Army of the Center and then the Army of the Moselle before going on leave in April of 1793.
+By 1795 Caulaincourt had returned to duty as a sous-lieutenant and aide-de-camp to General Aubert-Dubayet.
+Briefly serving with the Army of the Coasts of Cherbourg, in August of 1795 he joined the 12th Dragoons and then in January of the next year he was promoted to lieutenant in the 1st Carabiniers.
+Transferred to the Army of the Sambre and Meuse, in January of 1797 he led 40 dragoons in capturing 400 enemy soldiers at Vedolago.
+A promotion to capitaine with the 21st Dragoons soon followed.